ammrat13/ammrat13.github.io/_drafts/polya_enumeration_proof.md

 \end{align\*}
 %%

-The next part is quite tricky.
+The next part is kind of tricky.
 We make the following observation:
 %% \sum_{x \in X} |\Stab{x}| = \sum_{g \in G} \nstab{g}, %%
 where @@\nstab{g}@@ denotes the number of different elements of @@X@@ that @@g@@ stabilizes.
 Why is this true?
 We can see both sides as counting the number of pairs @@(g,x)@@ that are "stable" --- the number of pairs such that @@g \cdot x = x@@.
-We can choose to sum over the first "coordinate", as in the LHS, or the second, as in the RHS.
+We can choose to sum over the second "coordinate", as in the LHS, or the first, as in the RHS.

 We can subsitute this observation into our result from above to arrive at Burnside's Lemma: